A WFRP 30th anniversary special: an interview with Graeme Davis

 So there you have it.
 It was a great honor and great fun to interview Mr. Davis.
 I also wanted to thank Andrew Dyer, with whom I play Warhammer Fantasy Roleplay over Roll20.
 Without him this interview would never have been possible.

 Also be sure to check out Graeme Davis' blog: graemedavis.wordpress.com.
 There you'll be able to find a lot of memories about Games Workshop, as well as annoucements for his next projects.
-He recently written a couple of books for the "Dark Osprey" series, such as "Nazi Moonbase" and "Werewolves: A Hunter's Guide".
+He has recently written a couple of books for the "Dark Osprey" series, such as "Nazi Moonbase" and "Werewolves: A Hunter's Guide".
 These are perfect for anyone who loves conspiracies and Urban Horror genre alike.
 Check 'em out, you won't be dissapointed.

 Until next time!